scwanglijun/lion-admin/lion-admin-webapp/src/main/webapp/resources/global/plugins/icheck/README.md

   // base class added to customized radio buttons
   radioClass: 'iradio',

-  // class added on checked state (input.checked = true)
+  // class added on checked treeState (input.checked = true)
   checkedClass: 'checked',

     // if not empty, used instead of 'checkedClass' option (input type specific)
     checkedCheckboxClass: '',
     checkedRadioClass: '',

-  // if not empty, added as class name on unchecked state (input.checked = false)
+  // if not empty, added as class name on unchecked treeState (input.checked = false)
   uncheckedClass: '',

     // if not empty, used instead of 'uncheckedClass' option (input type specific)
     uncheckedCheckboxClass: '',
     uncheckedRadioClass: '',

-  // class added on disabled state (input.disabled = true)
+  // class added on disabled treeState (input.disabled = true)
   disabledClass: 'disabled',

     // if not empty, used instead of 'disabledClass' option (input type specific)
     disabledCheckboxClass: '',
     disabledRadioClass: '',

-  // if not empty, added as class name on enabled state (input.disabled = false)
+  // if not empty, added as class name on enabled treeState (input.disabled = false)
   enabledClass: '',

     // if not empty, used instead of 'enabledClass' option (input type specific)
     enabledCheckboxClass: '',
     enabledRadioClass: '',

-  // class added on indeterminate state (input.indeterminate = true)
+  // class added on indeterminate treeState (input.indeterminate = true)
   indeterminateClass: 'indeterminate',

     // if not empty, used instead of 'indeterminateClass' option (input type specific)
     indeterminateCheckboxClass: '',
     indeterminateRadioClass: '',

-  // if not empty, added as class name on determinate state (input.indeterminate = false)
+  // if not empty, added as class name on determinate treeState (input.indeterminate = false)
   determinateClass: '',

     // if not empty, used instead of 'determinateClass' option (input type specific)
     determinateCheckboxClass: '',
     determinateRadioClass: '',

-  // class added on hover state (pointer is moved onto input)
+  // class added on hover treeState (pointer is moved onto input)
   hoverClass: 'hover',

-  // class added on focus state (input has gained focus)
+  // class added on focus treeState (input has gained focus)
   focusClass: 'focus',

-  // class added on active state (mouse button is pressed on input)
+  // class added on active treeState (mouse button is pressed on input)
   activeClass: 'active',

   // adds hoverClass to customized input on label hover and labelHoverClass to label on input hover